Identity-Free Facial Expression Recognition using conditional Generative Adversarial Network: EXPERIMENTS

-Following~\cite{yang2018identity,yang2018facial}, the generator $\mathbf{G}$ and discriminator $\mathbf{D}$ were pre-trained on the BU-4DFE~\cite{yin2008high} dataset, where the middle $60\%$ of images from the sequence were used.
-In addition, a ResNet-34~\cite{he2016deep} network, which first pre-trained on the ImageNet dataset~\cite{russakovsky2015imagenet} and then further pre-trained on the BU-4DFE dataset, was employed as our baseline CNN model and the expression classifier ($\mathbf{E}$) in the proposed IF-GAN.

-For evaluation on each dataset, the baseline ResNet-34 and IF-GAN were fine-tuned using their own training set, respectively, as well as the other two datasets as additional training data.
-Specifically, we employed $50\%$ images from its own training set in every mini-batch.
-For each run of the 10-fold evaluation, the six average expressive face images $\mathbf{I}_{_{AE}}$ were obtained by averaging peak expressive images with the corresponding labels in the training set, respectively.
+ResNet-101~\cite{he2016deep}, pre-trained on ImageNet~\cite{russakovsky2015imagenet}, was our baseline model~\footnote{To make a fair comparison, the island loss is also employed.} and also the expression classifier $\mathbf{E}$ in the IF-GAN.
+For evaluation, the baseline and IF-GAN were fine-tuned on each dataset's training set, with the other three datasets used as additional training data.
+For each 10-fold evaluation run for the posed FER datasets, the six ``average'' identity expressive images were obtained by averaging all same-label expressive images in its training set.

+With significant pose variations in RAF-DB, the ``average'' identity expressive/neutral images were obtained by averaging all images with the same expression label in the three posed datasets containing only frontal view faces.
+IF-GAN thus achieves both pose-invariant and identity-free FER.

+The baseline and IF-GAN were implemented in PyTorch~\cite{paszke2017automatic} and optimized with Adam~\cite{kingma2014adam} with mini-batch size 50, $\beta1=0.9$, $\beta2=0.99$, and a weight decay parameter of 1e-4 over 100 epochs.
+Learning rate $\mu$, initially 1e-4, was reduced by a 0.9 factor every 10 epochs.